Sharparam/clox/README.md

 ## Building

-Generate build files with [CMake][cmake] and then build as you're used to.
+Generate build files with [Meson][meson] and then build as you're used to.

 If you're on Linux with Ninja available:

 ```
+$ meson setup build
-$ mkdir build && cd build
+$ meson compile -C build
-$ cmake -G "Ninja" ..
-$ ninja
 ```

+You can also build/compile by running `ninja -C build` after setting up with Meson.

 ## License

-Copyright (c) 2018 by Adam Hellberg.
+Copyright (c) 2018-2022 by Adam Hellberg.

 This project is licensed under the [MIT License][mit], following the [main repo][main] licensing the code part under MIT.